-Vespa symbol of robust youth
+Vespa symbol of robust youth in 50s.

 The first prototype, a single model motor scooter manufactured before the full line to follow, was given the initials MP5 and baptized “Paperino,” the Italian name for Donald Duck a nickname given to it by the workers, because of the strange shape it had.